 My research as an undergraduate included one summer as an REU student at Mount Desert Island Biological Labs in Maine working with Dr. Andrew Christie on neuro-endorcrine regulation in green crabs, Carcinus maenas.
-(Funny that I've come full circle and am studying invasive species once again!).
 I then spent two summers in Dr. Timothy Shank's lab at the Woods Hole Oceanographic Institution (WHOI); the first as a guest student and the second as a summer student fellow.
 It was not my first time in Woods Hole, though.
 As a junior in high school, I attended a summer program at the Sea Education Association.

 The year after I graduated from Oberlin, I applied for graduate schools and fellowships and spent some time in Madagascar.
 In the spring of 2010, I was accepted into graduate school, awarded an NSF Graduate Research Fellowship, and learned that I'd been selected as a Fulbright Fellow all on the eve of traveling internationally for the first time.
-For this reason, April of 2010 will go down as one of my favorite months yet!
+It was a good month.

 I started the MIT-WHOI Joint Program in Oceanography in September of 2010.
 After a year of leave in 2011 to pursue a Fulbright Fellowship in Wellington, New Zealand, I moved back to Woods Hole, MA, to complete my PhD.
 In the Shank Lab, I was involved in ongoing deep-sea research as well as developing my own research on range expansion genomics.
 Check out this interview I did from the Mediterranean Sea during the summer of 2012.

-You can reach me at firstname.lastname@example.org or by filling out the form below.
+You can reach me by filling out the form below.